-If you’re looking for the best divorce attorney Lake Mary FL, The Law Office of Erin Morse is the place for you.
+If you’re looking for the best divorce attorney Lake Mary FL, No name is the place for you.
 We guarantee the best attorneys and the best services in the market to all our clients.
 Expect the best outcomes from your case with least hassle with our firm because that is our priority.
 Contact us now for a consultation!

 So you’ve been served with your spouse’s divorce petition now you may be wondering how to respond.
 The following are tips to draft a counterclaim to the divorce petition appropriately.

 When a spouse drafts his/her counterclaim, it should list out all assets possessed to divide property for the divorce properly.